Blockchain-Technology-Lab/consensus-decentralization/docs/mappings.md

 project's output directory (`output/<project_name>/`).

 The logic of the mapping depends on the type of clustering we want to achieve.
 So, different mappings will output different results, even if applied on the same data.
-An exception to this is the "no-cluster" mapping, which maps blocks to coinbase addresses, so it doesn't perform any extra processing on the raw data.
+An exception to this is the "no-cluster" mapping (DummyMapping in the code), which maps blocks to reward addresses, so it doesn't perform any extra processing on the raw data.

 ## Pool Information

 To assist the mapping process, the directory `helpers/pool_information/` contains pool information about the supported projects.

 There exist three subdirectories.
 In each subdirectory there exists a file for the corresponding ledger data, if such data exists.

-`coinbase_tags` defines information about block creators.
+`identifiers` defines information about block creators.
 Each key corresponds to a tag or ticker, by which the pool is identifiable in its produced blocks.
 The value for each key is a dictionary of pool-related information, specifically its name, a url to its homepage, etc. Each file's